-Elevations in the quadrangle range from approximately 6725 feet (2050 m) in the Oquirrh Mountains, to 4658 feet (1420 m) in the northeast corner of the quadrangle.
+Elevation in the quadrangle ranges from approximately 7303 feet (2226 m) in the Oquirrh Mountains to 4800 feet (1463 m) in the northeast corner of the quadrangle.
 The study area is characterized by moderate precipitation, large daily temperature changes, cold damp winters, and warm dry summers.
-Average annual precipitation at the Garfield weather station approximately 12 miles (19 km) northwest of the town of Copperton, and at approximately the same elevation, was 17.2 inches (43.6 cm) from November 1, 1924, to December 31, 2009 (Western Regional Climate Center [WRCC], 2010).
-Precipitation in the Oquirrh Mountains bordering the Copperton quadrangle on the west, is more than 5 inches (13 cm) greater than in the valley, based on WRCC (2010) data for the Bingham Canyon weather station from December 1, 1940, to October 31, 1974.
+Average annual precipitation at the Garfield weather station, located approximately 25 miles (40 km) northwest of the town of Herriman and at approximately the same elevation, is 17.2 inches (43.6 cm) measured from November 1, 1924, to December 31, 2009 (Western Regional Climate Center [WRCC], 2014).
+Precipitation in the Oquirrh Mountains on the western border of the Tickville Spring quadrangle is more than 5 inches (13 cm) greater than in the valley, based on WRCC (2014) data for the Bingham Canyon weather station measured from December 1, 1940, to October 31, 1974.
 Most precipitation is associated with storms from the north Pacific Ocean during fall, winter, and spring.
 Winter precipitation occurs primarily as snow.
-Summer temperatures at lower elevations in the study area commonly exceed 90° Fahrenheit (°F) (32.2°C); the November 1, 1924, to December 31, 2009, average maximum temperature for July at the Garfield weather station is 91.5°F (33.1°C), and the January 1, 1948, to December 31, 2009, average maximum temperature for July at the Salt Lake International Airport weather station is 92.8°F (33.8°C) (WRCC, 2010).
+Summer temperatures at lower elevations in the study area commonly exceed 90° Fahrenheit (°F) (32°C); the November 1, 1924, to December 31, 2009, average maximum temperature for July at the Garfield weather station is 91.5°F (33°C), and the January 1, 1948, to December 31, 2009, average maximum temperature for July at the Salt Lake International Airport weather station is 92.8°F (33°C) (WRCC, 2014).
 The dominant vegetation on the valley floor includes various types of perennial grasses.
-However, in the north part of the quadrangle, where shallow groundwater is present and flooding can be frequent, greasewood and Russian olive trees dominate.
-As the elevation rises along the valley margins, vegetation changes to a variety of shrubs, including sagebrush.
+With increasing elevation along the valley margins, vegetation changes to a variety of shrubs, including sagebrush.

-These maps are printed on a USGS topographic base map published in 1999, that conforms to the North American Datum of 1983 (NAD 83).
-However, the boundary of the base map conforms to the North American Datum of 1927 (NAD 27) resulting in a slight offset in boundaries and a gap on the west edge of the map with no topographic data.
-The hazard mapping is in NAD 83.
+The 10 maps produced for this study use a U.S. Geological Survey (USGS) topographic base map published in 1997, which conforms to the North American Datum of 1983 (NAD 83).
+However, the boundary of the topographic base map conforms to the North American Datum of 1927 (NAD 27) resulting in a slight offset in boundaries and a gap on the west edge of the map that has no topographic data.
+The hazard mapping and all GIS data are in NAD 83.